Henkjan1110/intro-programming-website/data/week6/4-using-existing-classes.md

 </programming-exercise>

 ## Javadoc comments
-Documentation for Java classes is generated by the `Javadoc` tool.
-This tool uses so-called Javadoc comments to build the documentation.
-Javadoc are regular multi-line comments that are placed in certain spots of the code.
-In particular, on top of a class, on top of instance variables, on top of constructors or on top of methods.
-Moreover, some special tags are available to fill in certain details of the documentation.
+Java class documentation is generated using the `Javadoc` tool.
+Javadoc comments are multi-line comments placed in specific parts of the code, such as on top of a class, instance variables, constructors, or methods.
+The tool uses these comments to generate the documentation.

-Let us look again at the `MovieCollection` class that we have created before.
-When we add Javadoc comments, this class looks like the following:
+In addition to regular comments, Javadoc comments use special tags to provide additional information about the class, method, or variable.

+For example, let's consider the `MovieCollection` class we created earlier.
+Here is how the class would look with Javadoc comments:
 ``` java
 /**
  * A class that represents a movie collection and thus allows to store movies.